Friday, November 23

 Then, my professor began to paint a picture for us of our Heavenly Father.
 I'll attempt to recreate the picture he placed in my mind.

-r with colorful markings.
+Children love to display their knowledge and creations to their parents and hope to find approval from them.
+Anytime they create or accomplish even the slightest thing, they run to show mom or dad.
+"Mom, see the picture I painted today!" a small child shouts while waving the still wet paper with colorful markings.
 "Dad, come see my fort!" the young boy says while tugging his father's hand, pulling him toward the array of couch cushions, blankets, and chairs.
 Every child wants to show their parents what they've created and excitedly displays their masterpiece in hopes of receiving the approval of those they respect and love most.

-the multitude of galaxies filled with God's creations we will have the chance to learn about the intricate details of life, to create wonderful masterpieces of music, architecture, and more.
+In heaven we will have the opportunity to have this kind of relationship with God.
+While exploring the multitude of galaxies filled with God's creations we will have the chance to learn about the intricate details of life, to create wonderful masterpieces of music, architecture, and more.
 We can enthusiastically reveal our latest accomplishments and discoveries to our Heavenly Father who is anxiously waiting to see what we've done or learned and smile with pride and joy at his children and their delight.
 And we will be able to spend time with God while He explains and shares His thoughts on His creations- why He made certain things, how they work, what He was thinking while He made it.
 We will be able to enjoy an intimate relationship with our Father unlike any other relationship we've had before.

 Even while I'm writing this, words escape me.
 I cannot begin to describe or imagine all that living with God in heaven for eternity will encompass, and this short description of one facet of the personal relationship we will have with God doesn't come close to defining what our experience in heaven will be.
 And just think, if we are willing, God wants to begin this relationship and experience with us now, here on earth.